 You also receive some coverage for generic drugs.
-You pay no more than 25% of the cost for generic drugs and the plan pays the rest.
-For generic drugs, the amount paid by the plan (75%) does not count toward your out-of-pocket costs.
+You pay 25% of the cost for generic drugs or, if lower, your applicable copayment for a Tier 1 generic drug.
+For generic drugs, the amount paid by the plan (typically 75%) does not count toward your out-of-pocket costs.
 Only the amount you pay counts and moves you through the coverage gap.